Application Deadline: December 23, 2016.

-Theme: Nongovernmental Organization (NGO) Development for Organizations Improving the Status of Women
+Theme: Nongovernmental Organization (NGO) Development for Organizations Improving the Status of Persons with Disabilities

 During the US-based exchange, selected applicants will participate in:

 Fellowship posts with a counterpart organizations in the US, in order to collaborate with American colleagues and learn about their areas of activity;

 Visits and networking opportunities with relevant organizations and institutions;